Facebook Tips & Strategies

 Step 3: Creating and Scheduling a New Post

-• Click directly on a future date in the calendar to schedule a post for that specific day.
+• Click directly on a future date in the calendar to schedule a post for that day.

 Beyond Simple Posts: Where to Find Advanced Publishing Features